felipmiguel/batec-ossrdbms-demo/README.md

 });
 ```

-As the sample is unique for both versions, a configuration variable is used to define which database to use.
-The variable is named `TargetDb` and can be set to `MySql` or `Postgresql`.
+As the sample can use both PostgreSQL and MySQL, a configuration variable defines which database to use.
+The variable is `TargetDb` and can be set to `MySql` or `Postgresql`.
 The complete code is:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);